 Some of the more interesting parts of this episode were when it gets political.
 Boyle explores how most land in Scotland cannot be inherited and is in fact usually owned by English lords and the very wealthy.
 This included for a long time, the infamous paedophile Jimmy Saville.

-The sites Saville owned were where the Glencoe massacre happened, a point which Boyle makes clear was done by British soldiers.
+The sites Saville owned were where the Glencoe massacre happened, a point which Boyle makes clear was carried out by British soldiers.
 At a time when the topic of Scottish independence is gaining traction after Brexit, it’s pretty clear where Boyle stands on the matter.

 “An example of what could happen if you tried to pacify the Highlands before heroin,” he delivers in his usual sardonic fashion.

-Other political items without being explicit are the ideas of a monarchy.
-When visiting a former mine on the inside of a mountain, he notes that the Queen has a great life, opening historical sites where countless people died due to the working conditions.
+Other political items discussed but not explicitly are the ideas of a monarchy.
+When visiting a former mine on the inside of a mountain, he notes that the Queen has a great life, opening historical sites where countless people died in her country due to the working conditions.